Parliamentary leader

 A parliamentary leader is a political title or a descriptive term used in various countries to designate the person leading a parliamentary group or caucus in a legislative body, whether it be a national or sub-national legislature.
 They are their party's most senior member of parliament (MP) in most parliamentary democracies.

 A party leader may be the same person as the parliamentary leader, or the roles may be separated.

 Terminology

 In many countries, the position of leader of a political party (that is, the organisational leader) and leader of a parliamentary group are separate positions, and while they are often held by the same person, this is not always or automatically the case.
 If the party leader is a member of the government, holds a different political office outside the parliamentary body in question, or no political office at all, the position of parliamentary leader is frequently held by a different person.

-In English, the leader may be referred to as a "parliamentary chairman", "group leader" or simply "parliamentary leader", among other names.
+In English, the leader may be referred to as a "parliamentary chairman", "group leader", "floor leader", "caucus leader" or simply "parliamentary leader", among other names.